Why the Renovation Matters

 -

-A new waterproof flooring system with glowing blue tiles—to improve durability and aesthetics.
+An innovative waterproof flooring with glowing tiles of the blue colour that will contribute to durability and aesthetics.

 -